MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 1. Find and select **Project Collection Build Service ([Your Organization Name])** under Users.

    > [!NOTE]
    > In some cases you may not see Your Organization Name after the Project Collection Build Service user.
 In some cases it may just be a unique identifier and you may need to use the search function to find this user.
-Select this user]
+Select this user.]

 1. Set the following permissions for the Build Service user.